zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 state
   The desired state for the LPAR:

-  \* :literal:`inactive`\ : Ensures that the LPAR is inactive (i.e. status 'not-activated'), unless the LPAR is currently operating and the :literal:`force` parameter was not set to True.
+  \* :literal:`inactive`\ : Ensures that the LPAR is inactive (i.e. status 'not\-activated'), unless the LPAR is currently operating and the :literal:`force` parameter was not set to True.
 Properties cannot be updated.
 The LPAR is deactivated if needed.

-  \* :literal:`active`\ : Ensures that the LPAR is at least active (i.e. status is 'not-operating', 'operating' or 'exceptions'), and then ensures that the LPAR properties have the specified values.
+  \* :literal:`active`\ : Ensures that the LPAR is at least active (i.e. status is 'not\-operating', 'operating' or 'exceptions'), and then ensures that the LPAR properties have the specified values.
 The LPAR is activated if needed using the 'Activate Logical Partition' operation.
 In certain cases, that operation will automatically load the LPAR.
 For details, see the :literal:`activation\_profile\_name` parameter.

   \* :literal:`loaded`\ : Ensures that the LPAR is loaded (i.e. status is 'operating' or 'exceptions'), and then ensures that the LPAR properties have the specified values.
 The LPAR is first activated if needed using the 'Activate Logical Partition' operation, and then loaded if needed using the 'Load Logical Partition' operation.
 For details, see the :literal:`activation\_profile\_name` parameter.

   \* :literal:`reset\_clear`\ : Performs the 'Reset Clear' HMC operation on the LPAR.
 This initializes the LPAR for loading by clearing its pending interruptions, resetting its channel subsystem, resetting its processors, and clearing its memory).
-The LPAR must be in status 'not-operating', 'operating', or 'exceptions'.
+The LPAR must be in status 'not\-operating', 'operating', or 'exceptions'.
 If the LPAR status is 'operating' or 'exceptions', the operation will fail unless the :literal:`force` parameter is set to True.
 Properties cannot be updated.

   \* :literal:`reset\_normal`\ : Performs the 'Reset Normal' HMC operation on the LPAR.
 This initializes the LPAR for loading by clearing its pending interruptions, resetting its channel subsystem, and resetting its processors).
 It does not clear the memory.
-The LPAR must be in status 'not-operating', 'operating', or 'exceptions'.
+The LPAR must be in status 'not\-operating', 'operating', or 'exceptions'.
 If the LPAR status is 'operating' or 'exceptions', the operation will fail unless the :literal:`force` parameter is set to True.
 Properties cannot be updated.

   \* :literal:`set`\ : Ensures that the LPAR properties have the specified values.
-Requires that the LPAR is at least active (i.e. status is 'not-operating', 'operating' or 'exceptions') but does not activate the LPAR if that is not the case.
+Requires that the LPAR is at least active (i.e. status is 'not\-operating', 'operating' or 'exceptions') but does not activate the LPAR if that is not the case.

   \* :literal:`facts`\ : Returns the current LPAR properties.